thclough/tighe_clough_portfolio/README.md

 <br>

 ## [Project 3: Challenger Incident Analysis](https://github.com/thclough/challenger_incident_analysis)
-* Calculated inverse distance-weighted temperatures from weather station data to investingate the *Challenger* Shuttle Disaster
+* Calculated inverse distance-weighted temperatures from weather station data to investigate the *Challenger* Shuttle Disaster
 * Visualized temperatures across the United States on a given day using numpy array meshgrids and overlaying on a US map
 * Integrated visualizations into a story of the incident